profydev/prolog-app-maksmarcinkiewicz/README.md

 This repository is part of the [React Job Simulator](https://profy.dev) where you work in a professional dev environment with advanced tooling and workflows.
 You implement tasks based on designs starting from small bug fixes to full-blown features.
-Basically, you learn a lot of the things hands-on that you usually only experience once you joined a professional React team.

 ## The Application